mshavliuk/thesis_code/readme.md

 ### Steps to Run

-1. Download the MIMIC-III dataset from Google Cloud.
+1. Download the MIMIC-III dataset from Google Cloud and store temporarily.
-2. Convert `.csv.gz` files to `.parquet`.
+2. Convert downloaded `.csv.gz` files to `.parquet`.
-3. Preprocess the datasets.
+3. Preprocess data to generate datasets with different noise levels (listed in [`config.yaml`](workflow/config.yaml)).
 4. Pretrain the model.
-5. Compute test metrics and select the best model.
+5. Compute test metrics for pretrained models and mark the best ones for finetuning.
 6. Fine-tune the model.
+7. Analyze the results

 Adjust the number of cross-validation folds and data fractions in [`config.yaml`](workflow/config.yaml).